Women's Tournament Scores

-Partly cloudy during the evening followed by cloudy skies overnight.
+Mostly clear skies this evening will become overcast overnight.
 Low 32F.
+Winds NNW at 10 to 15 mph..

-Winds NNW at 5 to 10 mph.
+Mostly clear skies this evening will become overcast overnight.
+Low 32F.
+Winds NNW at 10 to 15 mph.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.